jquery/learn.jquery.com/content/plugins/basic-plugin-creation.md

 Your typical jQuery object will contain references to any number of DOM elements, and that's why jQuery objects are often referred to as collections.
-If you want to do any manipulating with specific elements (eg: getting an attribute, individualy calculated positions) then you need to use `each()` to loop through the elements.
+If you want to do any manipulating with specific elements (eg: getting data an attribute, calculating specific positions) then you need to use `each()` to loop through the elements.

 <javascript>